X (American band)

 X is an American punk rock band formed in Los Angeles.
 The original members are vocalist Exene Cervenka, vocalist-bassist John Doe, guitarist Billy Zoom and drummer D. J. Bonebrake.
 The band released seven studio albums from 1980 to 1993.
-After a period of inactivity during the mid-to-late 1990s, X reunited in the early 2000s, and continued to tour, as of 2022.
+After a period of inactivity during the mid-to-late 1990s, X reunited in the early 2000s and continued to tour.
+In June 2024, X announced a final album and farewell tour.

 X achieved limited mainstream success but influenced various genres of music, including punk rock, Americana, and folk rock.
-They are considered to be one of the most influential bands of their era.
+In 1991, Music critic Robert Hilburn identified them as one of the most influential bands of their era.
 In 2003, X's first two studio albums, Los Angeles and Wild Gift, were ranked by Rolling Stone as being among the 500 greatest albums of all time.
 Los Angeles was ranked 91st on Pitchfork's Top 100 Albums of the 1980s.

 History

 1977–1979: Formation and Dangerhouse era

 X was founded by bassist-singer Doe and guitarist Zoom.
 Doe brought his poetry-writing girlfriend Cervenka to band practices, and she eventually joined the band as a vocalist.
-Drummer Bonebrake was the last of the original members to join after leaving local group The Eyes; he also filled in on drums for Germs.
+Drummer Bonebrake was the last of the original members to join after leaving local group the Eyes; he also filled in on drums for Germs.

 X's first record deal was with independent label Dangerhouse, for which the band produced one single, "Adult Books"/"We're Desperate" (1978).
-A Dangerhouse session version of "Los Angeles" was also featured on a 1979 Dangerhouse 12-inch EP compilation called Yes L.A. (a play on the no-wave compilation No New York), a six-song picture disc that also featured other early L.A. punk bands The Eyes, The Germs, The Bags, The Alley Cats, and Black Randy and the Metrosquad.
+A Dangerhouse session version of "Los Angeles" was also featured on a 1979 Dangerhouse 12-inch EP compilation called Yes L.A. (a play on the no-wave compilation No New York), a six-song picture disc that also featured five other early L.A. punk bands: the Eyes, the Germs, the Bags, the Alley Cats, and Black Randy and the Metrosquad.

 1980–1981: Los Angeles and Wild Gift

-As the band became the flag bearer for the local scene, a larger independent label, Slash Records, signed the band.
-The result was their debut, Los Angeles (1980) which was produced by the Doors' keyboard player, Ray Manzarek.
+As the band became the flag bearer for the local scene, a larger independent label, Slash Records, signed them.
+The result was their debut album, Los Angeles (1980), which was produced by the Doors' former keyboard player Ray Manzarek.
 It sold well by the standards of independent labels.
 Much of X's early material had a rockabilly edge.
 Doe and Cervenka co-wrote most of the group's songs and their slightly off-kilter harmony vocals served as the group's most distinctive element.
 Their lyrics tended to be straight-out poetry; comparisons to Charles Bukowski and Raymond Chandler were made from the start.

 Their follow-up effort, Wild Gift (1981), was similar in musical style.
 It featured shorter, faster songs and is arguably their most stereotypically punk-sounding record.

-During 1981, both Doe and Bonebrake (along with Dave Alvin, guitarist of The Blasters) served as members of The Flesh Eaters, performing on that band's second album, A Minute to Pray, a Second to Die.
+During 1981, both Doe and Bonebrake (along with Dave Alvin, guitarist of the Blasters) served as members of the Flesh Eaters, performing on that band's second album, A Minute to Pray, a Second to Die.